-This blog is one in a series aimed to help you have a comedy show at your bar, restaurant, corporate event, or bris.
+This blog is part of a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.

 One of the biggest misconceptions there is about being a stand-up comedian, is that we always perform at comedy clubs.